xf1op/Floptimizer/windows default services.md

 Description was made by AI.
 I'm too lazy to make it.

-### All services here are DEFAULT (few not), if you need to reset them take this list for yourself.
+### All services here are DEFAULT in windows (some arent), if you need to reset them take this list for yourself.
 | Service Display Name | Startup Type | Description |
 |-|-|-|
 | ActiveX Installer (AxInstSV) | Manual | Provides User Account Control (UAC) validation for Windows Installer installations using ActiveX. |